rickroII/fibonacci/README.md

 Modify your program so it can handle any number of elements in your array:
-- Initialize the 1st two elements of your array to 1, 1 using an array initializer Your code should prompt the user for the number of elements of the Fibonacci sequence to calculate.
+- Initialize the 1st two elements of your array to 1, 1 using an array initializer Your code should prompt the user for the number of elements of the Fibonacci sequence to calculate

-You should manually test your program manually for boundary conditions.
-As you find bugs or issues you should modify your code in ways that correct or prevent the problem conditions.
-Make sure to document these corrections in your code by using clear comments.
-Think of a clever and inventive way to check the correctness of each Fibonacci element as you calculate it.
-There is a way to do this without having to know any details about data types or otherwise.